EthanZSu/Network-File-Shares-Permissions/README.md

  1. With an Admin Account: Create File Shares and Permissions.
  2. With a Regular Account: Test the File Share Access.
- 3. With an Admin Account: Create a Security Group With Permissions.
- 4. With a Regular Account: Test the Security Group Access.

 <h2>Actions and Observations</h2>
 <p>